-Peace of Mind recognizes mindfulness as the essential foundation for students’ acquisition and mastery of social and emotional skills and conflict resolution tools.
+We believe mindfulness is the essential foundation for students’ acquisition and mastery of social and emotional skills and conflict resolution tools.

-Peace of Mind works.
+The Peace of Mind Curriculum works.
 An April 2016 survey of students and faculty at Lafayette E.S. by Minds Inc. found that:

 - 95% of teachers and 90% of 4th and 5th graders reported Peace of Mind Class helps students get along better with and be kinder to others.

 - 97% of 4th and 5th graders reported Peace of Mind Class has been helpful to them inside and outside the classroom.

 - 75% of teachers reported Peace of Mind Class helps students be more ready to learn in the classroom.

 Pre/post impact surveys of teachers, students and parents at Lafayette and each of our pilot schools were completed in early June 2018.
 Teacher data indicates that educators are very enthusiastic about the usefulness of the PoM program to themselves and their students, particularly relative to other SEL criteria.
 100% of teachers reported they were very likely to use PoM the following year.
 The vast majority of students found the skills they learned in PoM helped them “a lot” or “a whole lot” and reported using the skills they learned outside of PoM class.

 For a look at the research supporting the Peace of Mind approach, please visit https://teachpeaceofmind.org/research/.